martinpihrt/OSPy/api/README.md

 The native API also supports installation-scoped immediate push delivery through `GET/POST/PUT/DELETE /api/v1/push` and `POST /api/v1/push/test`.
 Push is disabled by default and the administrator may edit the prefilled official relay URL.
 OSPy keeps no Firebase credential or FCM token: it signs an asynchronous request to the configured HTTPS relay.
 A client that sends the persistent ID of an existing device during login replaces that device's token session without creating a duplicate paired-device row.
 See [Immediate push notifications](docs/Mobile_API_v1.md#immediate-push-notifications) for the mobile registration flow, relay contract and security boundaries.

+Mobile API v1 exposes the user and effective water-level adjustments through `/irrigation`, preserves and validates `group_id` in complete and partial program updates, lists native program groups through `/program-groups` and supports creating or cancelling the same one-time group postponements as the OSPy Programs page.
+Refresh-token rotation is safe for concurrent mobile clients: access tokens already issued for the same rotating session remain valid until their short expiry, while logout, renewed pairing and device revocation still invalidate access immediately.

 The proposal is to have a proper, modern web-API built on the CRUD principle using JSON as data-container format.
 In HTML terms that means using the POST/GET/PUT/DELETE methods that mostly resemble Create, Read, Update and Delete.
 For more - [RFC-2616](HTTP Method definitions http://tools.ietf.org/html/rfc2616.html#section-9).